vectorgrp/XCPlite/README.md

 - User friendly code instrumentation to create calibration parameter segments, measurement variables and A2L metadata descriptions as code.
 - Measurement of global (static), local (stack) or heap variables and class instances.
 - Thread safe, lock-free and wait-free ECU access to calibration data.
-- Calibration page switching and consistent calibration.
+- Calibration page switching and consistent modification.
 - Calibration segment persistence.

 There are other implementations of XCP available: